mphuget/flappybird-qlearning-bot/README.md

 Flappy Bird Bot using Reinforcement Learning in Python
 ===================

+Note from fork:
+* If you want to run the FlappyBird Agent, just go into flappybird-qlearning-bot and type python flappy.py

+* If you want to train the Agent, move/delete the qvalues.json file, then type python initialize_values.py and finally, python flappy.py

 ![4000+ scored](http://i.imgur.com/00Mf320.png)

 A Flappy Bird bot in Python, that learns from each game played via Q-Learning.